 Practices and Systems

-Some hard-won lessons navigating complex power dynamics and transformation
+On navigating power dynamics and transformation

 • date: 2022-2024